Founding generation · Formation stage

 Constitutional drafts

-As the United Commons constitutional documents are developed — governing the membership structure, the proposal system, the treasury, and the anti-capture safeguards — founding members are consulted before they are finalised.
+As the governing documents are developed — membership structure, proposal system, treasury rules, anti-capture safeguards — founding members are consulted before they are finalised.

 Founding updates